tulantran/UCSC-NSSS-Winter26-PreComp/README.md

+# Cloud HPC Cluster for HPL Benchmarking

+This project documents the setup and usage of a multi-node cloud HPC cluster built on Jetstream2 for running High Performance Linpack (HPL) benchmarks using MPI.

+The system was designed to train and evaluate student teams for competitive cluster computing (IndySCC, Winter Classic Invitational), enabling reproducible benchmarking and performance-based team selection.

+## Key Features
+- Multi-node cluster provisioning on Jetstream2 (OpenStack-based infrastucture)
+- Distributed HPL benchmarking with MPI
+- Reproducible setup and execution workflows
+- Documentation for onboarding new users to HPC environments

 # Winter Classic PreCompetition
 This repo is a guide to complete a mini-competition to run and optimize HPL on a Jetstream2 cloud cluster we created, Slugalicious.
 Your score will be based on your GFLOPs achievement.
 You can clone this to get the template files included if you want but they're easily copypaste-able.
 Start early!
 Only 2 of you can have a job running at a time so you might get stuck in line if you all procrastinate.
 We will be killing all queued or running jobs Jan 2nd at noon.
 Post questions in the Discord # winter26-precomp :p, we might do office hours/check ins with you guys.